subinkpaul/chicago_crimes_project/README.md

 ## Project Architecture

-The end-to-end data pipeline includes the next steps:
+The end-to-end data pipeline includes the below steps:

 downloading, processing and uploading of the initial dataset to a DL;
 moving the data from the lake to a DWH;
 transforming the data in the DWH and preparing it for the dashboard;
 dashboard creating.

 You can find the detailed information on the diagram below:

 ![architecture chicago crimes](https://user-images.githubusercontent.com/88390708/230216468-ef38c0d0-0fc8-4394-99ce-8e2749eef9bc.jpg)

+## Reproducing from scratch

 ## Final Dashboard

 The dashboard can be found [here](https://lookerstudio.google.com/s/lrQNEgBjkaE)

+## Improvements

+* Need to integrate unit tests
+* Create a CI/CD with Github actions